3.2 Investigating the outbreak

 The data are transferred chronologically from the data collection tables (Appendix 6) onto a graph.
 The epidemic curve obtained represents the distribution of cases by date of diagnosis (Figure 3.1).

-This curve allows confirmation that there is an outbreak.
-If it is completed on regular basis, it also helps monitor the time course of the outbreak and assess the efficacy of the response.
+This curve allows confirmation that there is an outbreak and, if updated on a regular basis, also helps monitor the time course of the outbreak and assess the efficacy of the response.

 Place